/*

 * signify a wildcard match.
 For example: loadLibrary.*

-* or *
+* or * is valid,

-* but *loadLibrary
+* but *loadLibrary or a*b is not valid.

 *

-* The following table lists all the possible SQLPermission
+* The following table lists all the possible SQLPermission target names.

-* Currently, the only name allowed is setLog
+* Currently, the only name allowed is setLog.

 * The table gives a description of what the permission allows